NervanaSystems/ngraph/ecosystem-overview.md

 such as clDNN and cuDNN directly or utilizing PlaidML to compile for codegen and emit OpenCL, OpenGL, LLVM, Cuda, and Metal.
-Please refer to [Architecture and features] section to learn more about how we plan to take advantage of both solutions using hybrid transformer).
+Please refer to [Architecture and features] section to learn more about how we plan to take advantage of both solutions using hybrid transformer.
+We expect to have stable support for aformentioned GPUs in the early second half of 2019.
 In the similar time frame, we plan to release multinode support.

-We are excited about providing support for our upcoming deep learning accelerators such as NNP (Neural Network Processor) via nGraph compiler stack, and early adopters will be able test them in 2019.
+Additionally, we are excited about providing support for our upcoming deep learning accelerators such as NNP (Neural Network Processor) via nGraph compiler stack, and early adopters will be able test them in 2019.